Skip to content

 New construction during the global economic crisis

 Today’s Tabakfabrik was built in stages during the Great Depression because production capacity became too small.
-Peter Behrens and his student Alexander Popp planned and built Austria’s first steel skeleton building in the New Objectivity style: the 226.8 meter long, slightly curved cigarette production building (today: CASABLANCA building), the KRAFTWERK with high-pressure steam plant, magazines (SMART and HAVANNA buildings) and pipe tobacco production (FALK and DAMES buildings).
+Peter Behrens and his student Alexander Popp planned and built Austria’s first steel skeleton building in the New Objectivity (German: Neue Sachlichkeit) style: the 226.8 meter long, slightly curved cigarette production building (today: CASABLANCA building), the KRAFTWERK with high-pressure steam plant, magazines (SMART and HAVANNA buildings) and pipe tobacco production (FALK and DAMES buildings).

 Arbeiterinnen in der Tabakfabrik 1929.
 Sie verarbeiten den vor ihnen liegenden Tabak.